hbctraining/Intro-to-ChIPseq-flipped/polls/zoom_polls.md

   - bigWig
   - narrowPeak

-1. True or False: When evaluating signal profile plots and/heatmaps and you do not observe any enrichment around the TSS, this is an indication that your experiment has failed.
+1. True or False: When evaluating signal profile plots and heatmaps, you do not observe any enrichment around the TSS - this is an indication that your experiment has failed.

-1. Amongst the statements below, identify which of them is FALSE:
+1. Which of the following statements is FALSE:
-  - Different histone marks are present at active enhancers versus active promoters.
+  - Different histone marks are present at active enhancers versus active promoters
-  - The profile plot does not always have to be centered on the TSS of genes.
+  - The profile plot does not always have to be centered on the TSS of genes
-  - **The qualitative assesment allows to make defined conclusions about our data.**
+  - **The qualitative assesment allows for defined conclusions about our data.**
   - A heatmap can be used as an alternative visualization for a profile plot, as the same data is being plotted
   - Using public data is helpful when your budget does not allow for additional experiments